mylariprasad/Ineuron-Internship1/README.md

 The simulator allows users to perform various banking transactions such as withdrawals, deposits, fund transfers, and view transaction history.

 # Features
-User registration and login functionality.
+User registration and login functionality.<br>
 Withdraw money from the account.
 Deposit money into the account.
 Transfer funds between accounts.